willh33/will_h_homework_2/README.md

 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

-This is my responsive portfolio website
+Here is the repo for my responsive portfolio website

 ## Github Pages link to running deployed application